-The objective of the study was to gauge the impact of education reforms at school level across the Punjab Province, with particular emphasis in Southern Punjab.
+This study aimed to gauge the impact of education reforms at school level across the Punjab Province, with particular emphasis in Southern Punjab.
 The study focused on eight areas of investigation which are also the key thrusts of Punjab Education Sector Reform Programme, namely physical facilities, enrolment, student retention, management, governance, teachers, quality of teaching, learning achievements, child friendliness and community participation.
-The sample consisted of 50 schools, selected with keeping in view the rural-urban divide for both girls and boys schools (primary to high school level).
+The sample consisted of 50 schools, selected keeping in view the rural-urban divide for both girls' and boys' schools (primary to high school level).

-The exercise consisting of a detailed analysis of educational governance and management in primary, middle and high schools in Punjab included a general assessment of the physical infrastructure as well as material and human resources.
+The scope of work consisted of a detailed analysis of educational governance and management in primary, middle and high schools in Punjab included a general assessment of the physical infrastructure as well as material and human resources.
 All ten interventions were covered in structured interviews and focus group discussions (FGDs) with the school management, school management committees (SMCs), teachers, students, parents and drop outs.
-More specifically, data was collected to cover enrolment, student retention, management, governance, teachers, quality of teaching, physical infrastructure, learning achievements, community participation and child friendliness.
+More specifically, data was collected to cover enrolment, student retention, management, governance, teachers, and quality of teaching, physical infrastructure, learning achievements, community participation and child friendliness.

 - Team Leader